The complete guide for taxes on crypto trading 2019

-Another year and once again doing your taxes becomes a necessity.
+So another year and once again doing your crypto taxes becomes a necessity for many of us crypto traders.

 Depending on where you live in the world, you might need to pay taxes on your crypto trades, i.e. when you trade one crypto for another or use your crypto to buy something.

 What is great about cryptocurrencies is that they are borderless, they are not controlled by a single entity or government.
 And they can be used for a great number of instances.
-But there are complications to this rather non-unified way how crypto (amongst other things) are taxed in different parts of the world.
-There have been talks on a both a EU level and at the G20 summits, to unify the classification and taxing of cryptocurrencies globally, but that’s either a pipe dream (or nightmare?), or years away from being a reality.
+But there are complications to this rather non-unified way how taxes on crypto trading works in different parts of the world.
+There have been talks on both an EU level and at the G20 summits, to unify the classification and taxing of cryptocurrencies globally, but that’s either a pipe dream (or nightmare?) or years away from being a reality.

 With that said we’ve looked into the tax situation when it comes to cryptocurrencies, reviewed some helpful tools that might help you, and compiled other perhaps useful tips and articles.